eth-protocol-fellows/protocol-studies/docs/wiki/protocol/data-structures.md

 Verkle trees are designed to be more efficient in terms of storage and communication cost.
 For a 1000 leaves/data, a binary Merkle Tree takes around 4MB of witness data, Verkle tree reduces it to 150 kB.
 If we include the witness data in the block then it will not impact the blocksize that much but it would enable the stateless clients to be more efficient and scalable.
 Using this the stateless client will be able to trust the computation done without having to store the entire state.

 The transition to new verkle tree database poses a major challenge.
 To securily create the new verkle data, clients needs to generate them from the existing MPT which takes a lot of computation and space.
-Distribution and verification of the verkled databased is currently being researched.
+Distribution and verification of the verkled database is currently being researched.

 ## Resources